nhslegalaction/nhslegalaction/README.md

 “paedophilia”

-All of the abuse started towards me within a short space on time.
+All of the abuse started towards me within a short space of time.

 I didn’t provoke any of this.